Flippun/cse15l-lab-reports/lab1.md

 ---
 #### <u>1. "cd" - no arguments
 ![Image](firefox_mNXnjIojDu.png)
+The "cd" command changes directory to the given argument and gives no output.
+Therefore, with the lack of arguments provided, there was no output and no directory to be changed to.

 #### <u>2. "cd" - directory
 ![Image](firefox_fs0zijy5Kn.png)

 #### <u>3. "cd" - file
 ![Image](firefox_y22kdjI4oJ.png)